Chart Color Schemes

 Population growth drivers in Gatton are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Gatton's population was around 8,961 as of November 2025.
-This figure reflects an increase of 1,010 people since the 2021 Census, which reported a population of 7,951.
-The change is inferred from the estimated resident population of 8,756 in June 2024 and an additional 108 validated new addresses since the Census date.
+Gatton's population is around 8,974 as of Feb 2026.
+This reflects an increase of 1,023 people since the 2021 Census, which reported a population of 7,951.
+The change is inferred from the estimated resident population of 8,756 from the ABS in June 2024 and an additional 110 validated new addresses since the Census date.
 This level of population equates to a density ratio of 179 persons per square kilometer.
-Gatton's growth rate of 12.7% since the 2021 census exceeded the non-metro area average of 8.8%.
-Overseas migration contributed approximately 88.8% of overall population gains during recent periods.
+Gatton's growth of 12.9% since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 88.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering projected demographic shifts, an above median population growth is projected for regional areas across the nation.
-The area is expected to increase by 2,109 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 21.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
+Considering projected demographic shifts, an above median population growth is projected for the area, expected to increase by 2,109 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 21.1% over the 17 years.

 Frequently Asked Questions - Population